-You’ll want to cut your carrots into small slices.
+You'll want to cut your carrots into small slices.
 We like to use a mandolin slicer so they are all even and the same general width.
-Then, you follow the same process as freezing watermelon, cantaloupe, blackberries, blueberries, strawberries, or raspberries.
+Then, you follow the same process as when you freeze watermelon, freeze cantaloupe, or freeze raspberries.

 Cover a cookie sheet with aluminum foil or parchment paper and line the carrot slices in a single layer on top.
 Stick them in the freezer for a few hours.
 When you check on them, if they are frozen, pop the chips of the cookie sheet and put them in a freezer bag.

 They make a great, easy snack.
 Just make sure to eat them soon (within a week) or they will start to lose their quality.

 But, let's get to the best way to freeze carrots.

 Need to get all your food preserved easily?
 Check out the Ultimate Guide To Freezing Food so that you can fill your freezer without in minimal time.

 You are going to need the following supplies: